mechatroner/sublime_rainbow_csv/README.md

 To adjust plugin configuration:

 1. Go to "Preferences" -> "Package Settings" -> "Rainbow CSV" -> "Settings".
-2. On the right side change the setterin like you'd like.
+2. On the right side change the settings like you'd like.

 ### Configuration parameters